Alamgir Tareen

 Alamgir Khan Tareen (5 November 1959 - 6 July 2023), or simply Alamgir Tareen, was a Pakistani businessman and founder of the Multan Sultans cricket team.
-He was the younger brother of politicians Jahangir Tareen and Seemi Aizdi.
-Tareen was a leading businessman in Multan.
-He was also the managing director of Shamim and Company (Pvt) Ltd, which is the official bottler and franchise of PepsiCo for Multan region.
+He was the younger brother of politicians Seemi Aizdi and Jahangir Tareen and was a leading businessman in Multan.
+He was also the managing director of Shamim and Company (Pvt) Ltd, which is the official bottler and franchise of PepsiCo for Multan and the southern Punjab region.

 Early life and career

-Alamgir Tareen was born on 5 November 1959 in Multan, Pakistan to father Allah Nawaz Tareen, a police officer, and mother Zahida Khan Tareen.
-He was the youngest of four siblings, having two older sisters (including Seemi Ezdi) and an older brother (Jahangir Tareen).
-He belonged to a Pashtun family of the Tareen tribe.
-He was a leading businessman in Multan.
-He was the managing director of Shamim and Company (Pvt) Ltd, which is the official bottler and franchise of PepsiCo for Multan region.
-He did his bachelor's degree from the University of California, Berkeley and later completed his master's degree from Yale.
+Alamgir Khan Tareen was born on 5 November 1959 in Multan, Pakistan, to father Allah Nawaz Tareen, a Deputy Inspector General who worked in the police, and mother Zahida Khan Tareen.
+He was the youngest of four siblings, having two older sisters, Seemi Aizdi and Samina Tareen, and an older brother, Jahangir Tareen.
+He belonged to a Pashtun family of the Tareen tribe and was a leading businessman in Multan.

+Tareen served as the managing director of Shamim and Company (Pvt) Ltd, which is the official bottler and franchise of PepsiCo for Multan and the rest of south Punjab.
+He did his bachelor's degree from the University of California, Berkeley, and later completed his master's degree from Yale.